RedScall599/chunking/README.md

 - **Project Management:**
 	Create, track, and complete projects with customizable goals and checklists.
+- **Notes Mangement:**
+	Create notes for you save anything you want to remember,edit the saved note, and delete if you prefer not to save it.

 - **Task Progression:**
 	Move projects from "Current" to "Finished" automatically as you complete all tasks.